USS Thompson (DD-627): Invasion of Normandy, April–July 1944

 Later in the day, she cruised closer inshore and located three giant German Würzburg radar antennas.
 Once again, her spotting was deadly accurate, and one of the radar "dishes" toppled over, shattered by Thompson's shells.
 Soon after, the wreckage of the two other antennas joined the first one in the dust.

 Thompson's smaller guns also got into the fray.
 Her 40 mm batteries shredded concealments of shore batteries and sniper nests, working in close conjunction with shore spotting teams who ferreted out the hidden enemy.
 Among her other targets was a fortified house.
 Solidly constructed, it had withstood numerous coastal storms.
 But on 6 June 1944, its solid Norman masonry could not hold up to a few rounds of five-inch (127 mm) high explosives; and down it tumbled, into a pile of rubble.

 The following day, 7 June, Thompson's gunners were at it again – this time, in support of the Rangers at Point du Hoc.
 Once more, her 40 mm and five-inch (127 mm) batteries shot the enemy out of his sniper nests and gun positions before setting course for Portland, to anchor in Weymouth Bay to replenish her depleted fuel and ammunition stocks.

 On 8 June, Thompson and her companion Satterlee (DD-626) steamed back to Omaha beach.
 On the evening of 9 June, the Germans struck back in a stealthy E-boat attack.
 Thompson, screening as part of the Allied naval craft gathered there, joined in commencing fire on the intruders who were successfully driven off, retiring to the northward at high speed.
 On 10 June, her 20 mm and 40 mm gunners splashed a low-flying German "snooper" airplane.

 At 01:00 on 11 June, another E-boat attack developed from the northward.
 Here, as before, the long hours spent in night illumination and spotting practice exercises paid off handsome dividends.
 Thompson fired star shells, which revealed the shadowy E-boats.
-British steam gunboats Grey Wolf (SGB-8) and Grey Goose (SGB-9) then darted in to ward off the intruders under the watchful eye of the destroyermen.
+British steam gun boats Grey Wolf (SGB-8) and Grey Goose (SGB-9) then darted in to ward off the intruders under the watchful eye of the destroyermen.

 On 12 June, Thompson embarked a party (which included Admiral Ernest J. King and Generals Dwight D. Eisenhower, George C. Marshall, and Henry H. Arnold) and transported them across the channel to the invasion beaches at Omaha and then returned to Plymouth with Admiral King and his party embarked.
 A motor launch with the officers mentioned above was launched to bring them in.
 An unknown ship was ahead of the motor launch and struck a mine.

 Thompson continued to operate off Normandy beaches throughout the remainder of June 1944, steaming often between the Baie de la Seine, and Plymouth, England.
 On one occasion, she served as the flagship of Rear Admiral Alan G. Kirk, Naval Commander, Western Task Forces, for a quick visit to Cherbourg; on another, she once more served as a transport for General Eisenhower.